Why do a pinhole workshop?

 What is provided?

+We provide all necessary tools and materials for groups up to sixteen people.
 Workshop hosts generally make available a PowerPoint equipped computer, LCD projector and screen.
-All other gear is brought the day of the workshop.

 How much does it cost?